Katylub/Katylub-Dona-Problems-Set-2019/README.md

-# 1-Sumupto
-Input any positive integer and outputs the sum of all numbers between one and that number.

-## About this repository:
+# About this repository:
-This repository contains the solution for the Problem Set 2019 for the module Programing and Scripting at GMIT.
-[See here for the instructions] (https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf)
+This repository contains the solution for the Problem Set 2019 for the module Programing and Scripting at GMIT [See here for the instructions] (https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf)

+# About the file:
-Please note this repository solve Exercise 1:
+This repository solve Exercise 1 from the Problem Set:
-File name: Sumupto.py
+- File name: Sumupto.py
-Problem: Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number.
+- Problem: Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number

-##Getting Started:
+## Installation
-1. Make sure you have
+1. Make sure you have Python installed to run the program

+## How to download this repository
+1. Go to GitHub
+2. Click the download bottom
+3. Run the program in Python

+## References
+To create this program was necessary to use:
+1. Training Video and material provided during Programing and Scripting course at GMIT
+2. Research - [I used web page w3.resouce.com ](www.w3resource.com) for reference in some of my solutions, as commented in the code